 "We fast-tracked it, and we'll see it a lot earlier than the other (shows)," ABC president Paul Lee told reporters Thursday.
 "We're very hopeful that's going to go to series. ...
 It's a great script."

 "S.H.I.E.L.D." is about a secret intelligence agency that has appeared in various Marvel titles, including "The Avengers."
 ABC is owned by the Walt Disney Company, which also owns Marvel.
-Whedon directed the "Avengers" big-screen movie, which was one of the
+Whedon directed the "Avengers" big-screen movie, which was one of the biggest hits of the year.

 "How wonderful is it that my boss, Bob Iger, buys Marvel, which has created the biggest franchise of the year with 'Avengers,' and then have ABC be able to use the core talent from that ...," Lee said after his media session.